Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Control of charge migration in Xe cation

 For the intermediate auxiliary state, i.e. state $\ket{2}$, we propose two alternative schemes based on different laser sources that target different electronic states in the ion's spectrum.
 First, we consider the nearest low-lying bound electronic state $5s5p^6 (^{2}S_{1/2})$ separated from the lower ionic ground state by $11.267$~eV.
-While this arrangement of states has, in principle, already been investigated in Sec.~\ref{sec:Gf-STIRAP}, the close proximity of other states, in particular the state $5s^25p^4(^3P_2)6s (^2[2]_{5/2})$, which is $\sim$272~meV above state $\ket{2}$, imposes additional requirements on the utilized control pulses.
+While this arrangement of states has, in principle, already been investigated in Sec.~\ref{sec:Gf-STIRAP}, the close proximity of other states, in particular the state $5s^25p^4(^3P_2)6s (^2[2]_{5/2})$, which is approximately 272~meV above state $\ket{2}$, imposes additional requirements on the utilized control pulses.
+In the follow-up applications of the STIRAP techniques to Xe$^+$, we will therefore employ slightly longer pulses with narrower spectral bandwidths to minimize the coupling to undesired nearby electronic states.
 The laser frequencies required to perform the STIRAP control in this regime belong to the XUV energy ranges and can be efficiently synthesized in a laboratory employing the high-harmonic generation~(HHG) process.
 The investigation of this scenario is presented in Sec.~\ref{subsec:XUV_control}.